‘Marvel Heroes’ Adds Beast Hero, Jubilee Team-Up In Latest Update

 Today’s update also made a few major changes to Angela and Blade.
 Both heroes have new primary resources and many ability changes.
 The patch notes on the official Marvel Heroes forums detail all changes to those heroes alongside the cosmic difficulty changes.
 The action RPG continues to update after its biggest update changed many of the title’s systems and updated all heroes just weeks ago.
 As the Inquisitr reported, new movement changes, the Infinity System, difficulty slider, and much more are part of the massive update to Marvel Heroes.

-[Image by Gazillion Entertainment]
+[Featured Image by Gazillion Entertainment]